mikonoid/certified-terraform-associate/README.md

 </b></details>

-<b>Which option will you use to run provisioners that are not associated with any resources?
+<b>Which option will you use to run provisioners that are not associated with any resources?</b>

 A. Local-exec

 B. Null_resource